AoraMD/Comik/readme.md

 ```

 The command uses a [JSON](https://www.json.org/) based configuration file.
 Take a look in [Guide of Execute](doc/execute.md) for details.

+> It is recommended to use timer tools like [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) to fetch comic update automatically.

 ### Search